mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2023/1121_replace-nodejs-with-bun-in-devenv.md

 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/blogs/2023/11/21/replace-nodejs-with-bun-in-devenv/).
+You can find the original version [here](https://developer.mamezou-tech.com/blogs/2023/11/21/replace-nodejs-with-bun-in-devenv/).
 :::